The latest industry news and insights

 CYFOR took receipt of the laptop, created a forensic copy of its data storage content and conducted an initial review of the data present.
 What we found was a superficially empty installation of the Windows Operating System.
 No documents, no emails, no internet activity.

 In light of the provided intelligence indicating that a specialist IT firm had potentially been involved in deleting content from this device, hopes were not high for the investigation; however, as forensic investigators, we do have a few tricks up our collective sleeves that can be deployed in just this kind of situation.
-A review of the device found that it had historically connected a WiFi network with a name matching that of the IT firm, ostensibly confirming that received email did in fact relate to the device under investigation.
+A review of the device found that it had historically connected a WiFi network with a name matching that of the IT firm, ostensibly confirming that the received email did in fact relate to the device under investigation.

 Now, when this IT firm was instructed to remove content from the laptop, they had a number of options in front of them including, but not limited to, the following:

 Each of the options available to them had different advantages and disadvantages, both in terms of security of deletion as well as their own time/cost considerations.
-Examination of the device found that the IT firm appeared to have spent their time manually deleting files from the laptop.
+Examination of the device found that the IT firm appeared to have spent its time manually deleting files from the laptop.
 This left a considerable number of forensic artefacts available for investigation and, most importantly, left certain key backup files untouched.

 In the forensic world, these backup files are commonly referred to as “SysVol” files.
 SysVol, short for System Volume Information, stems from the name of the folder in which the Windows Volume Shadow Copy (VSC) Service maintains a series of system backup files most commonly used by the Operating System to restore the device to a previously functional state, were an error to occur.
 A number of these backup files had been automatically generated in the week prior to the wiping action being undertaken.